Knowledge Strategy, Organization and Management

 And to company alumni — often the single most overlooked of these potential resources.
 Keeping alumni engaged after exit is arguably the best way to keep their knowledge on tap.
 This can be achieved as an “Alumni Fellows” Program that keeps retirees available for consultations to current employees.
 While a modest honorarium may be needed to coax the best and brightest, sometimes the recognition alone and/or some symbolic perks (an occasional dinner, for example) may suffice.

-When people leave an organization for any reason, their knowledge leaves with them.
-This knowledge erosion has a negative financial impact — for one, it significantly increases the cost of training new people to take over.
-Organizations can, and should, create a knowledge strategy that formally acknowledges and addresses this unavoidable problem before, during, and after it occurs.
+When people leave an organization for any reason, their knowledge capital leaves with them.
+This knowledge erosion has negative financial impacts — it significantly increases the cost of training new people to take over, and in the meantime can damage product quality and enterprise performance.
+Organizations must create a knowledge strategy that formally addresses and mitigates this unavoidable problem before, during, and after it occurs.

 Leave a Reply